sjfke/nonbleedingedge/index.rst

 This site is an online collection of my cheatsheets and howtos.

-I admit the name *"NonBleedingEdge"* is kind of strange, but resulted from a discussion with another *"aging techie"* who also found himself forced into semi-retirement... **afterall** your brain stops functioning at 50... right?
-So how can you be of any use in the ever changing I.T. industry?
+I admit the name *"NonBleedingEdge"* is kind of strange, but resulted from a discussion with another *"aging techie"* who also found himself forced into semi-retirement...

+**Afterall** your brain stops functioning at 50... right?

+:Question: How can you be of any use in the ever changing I.T. industry?

 :Answer: *"Experience"* which should never be under-valued.